Lisa Marie Presley: Charity work and humanitarian efforts

-In 2011, Presley became a patron of the Dream Factory, a charity based in Hainault, London.
-Presley was one of the celebrity guests at the Snowball held at the Prince Regent in Chigwell in aid of the Dream Factory.
-Actors Ray Winstone and Sid Owen, who are both patrons of the charity, and Amanda Redman were also among guests at the star-studded event, which raised $59,000 towards granting the wishes of terminally ill children and those with life-threatening illnesses or disabilities.
-Organizer Avril Mills said: "We have granted 83 dreams in under three years, so the money is going to go towards a lot more dreams.
-It costs between $500 and $5,000 for a dream.
-Lisa Marie Presley was very nice and she now wants to become a patron of the charity.
-We talked about the charity and she brought a big framed picture of Elvis, which she got flown over for the Dream Factory from Graceland, and that raised $5,000."

 Grammy Foundation

 Presley was involved with the Grammy Foundation's Gold Grammy Signature Schools program, which recognizes top US public high schools that are making an outstanding commitment to music education during an academic school year.
 On October 22, 2005, Presley presented a special award to Isaac Hayes at the Memphis Recording Academy Honors.
 A host of hometown stars gathered to see Presley, Justin Timberlake, Isaac Hayes, and David Porter honored by the Memphis chapter of the Recording Academy.
 Presley and music producer Jimmy Jam presented the award to Hayes.

 On November 11, 2005, Presley participated in a Grammy SoundCheck at LA's House of Blues, during which she and other industry professionals met with a group of music students to discuss career opportunities available to them within the music industry.

 Awards and honors

 On June 24, 2011, Presley was officially honored by the governor of Tennessee, Bill Haslam, who proclaimed a day of recognition for her charitable efforts.
 Two days later, she was issued a Certificate of Proclamation by the mayor of New Orleans, Mitchell J. Landrieu, in recognition of her dedication and contributions to the city.

-A proclamation received from the City of Memphis on June 28, 2011, stated:
+She also received a proclamation from the city of Memphis on June 28, 2011, for her philanthropy there.

-"Lisa Marie Presley is a humanitarian and philanthropist who continues to focus her efforts on the hometown she knows and loves, Memphis.
-Through her efforts and time she has improved homelessness, literacy, and raised funds for local charities and organizations.
-She raises awareness for Memphis and continues to set an example of what one person can do when they put their mind to it.

-"Now, Therefore, I, A.C.
-Wharton, Jr., Mayor of Memphis, Tennessee, do hereby recognize the lifelong service of this illustrious humanitarian and philanthropist."